Omyadav7354/omyadav7354/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 - 💡 &nbsp;I like to explore new technologies.
-- 🎓 &nbsp;I'm a student of Shri Vaishnav Vidhyapeeth Vishwadhalaya
+- 🎓 &nbsp;I'm a student of IPS Academy indore
-- 🌱 &nbsp;I'm currently learning full stack web development.
+- 🌱 &nbsp;I'm an full stack web development.
 - ❤ &nbsp;My favorite language: JavaScript.
-- ✉ &nbsp;You can email me at palashgoud607@gmail.com.
+- ✉ &nbsp;You can email me at omyadav7354@gmail.com.

 <!---
 --->